 Supply chains have been in disarray almost since the beginning of the pandemic.
-When lockdowns began, people started behaving differently than we had normally, disrupting the manufacturing, routing, and shipping of products used personally and in businesses.
+When lockdowns began, people started behaving differently, disrupting the manufacturing, routing, and shipping of products used personally and in businesses.
 The first thing that started running out was toilet paper.
 Why?
-Because we were behaving differently than we did normally.
-People that usually spent eight hours a day at work were staying home.
+Because we behaved differently than we did before lockdowns.
+People who usually spent eight hours a day at work were staying home.
 All of us.
 That meant we used more toilet paper at home.

-It’s hard to change the habitual patterns that we use, day in and day out.
-The pandemic forced us to stop what we were doing, and change everything from behavior to what we bought and where we bought it from.
-While the toilet paper shortages resolved themselves within a few months, other supply chains that were disrupted due to the pandemic are still with us.
-Many companies have been forced to find new sources for products they need to complete complex builds.
+It’s hard to change habitual patterns we use, day in and day out.
+The pandemic forced us to stop what we were doing, and change everything from behavior to what we bought and where we bought it.
+While toilet paper shortages resolved themselves within a few months, other supply chains that were disrupted due to the pandemic remain disrupted.
+Many companies have been forced to find new sources for products they need to finish complex builds.

 The last two years have highlighted major issues with how companies source products.
 It’s hard to make a profit when you don’t have all the parts you need to complete your most popular product.
 If you’re not able to build your product on schedule, what do you do?